javierjulio/python-koans-completed/README.md

   list(range(3))    # [0, 1, 2]
   list(range(3, 6)) # [3, 4, 5]
   ```

+  The stop value is not included in the range so for a `range(0, 6)` will be include and stop at 5.
+Had some trouble remembering on this on a later koan on iterations.

 * Using `insert()` will place element before the one at given index